iptux-src/iptux/README.md

 ## Develop

-* use `meson -Ddev=true builddir` to build an iptux which can use resource in source directory.
+* use `meson setup -Ddev=true build` to build an iptux which can use resource in source directory.
 * start 2 iptux on one machine for test
   * It's a known bug that you can not send file between 127.0.0.2 and 127.0.0.3
 ```sh